leolee99/PIGuard/README.md

 You can directly download our trained checkpoints [here](https://drive.google.com/file/d/1JpiVb_wtnbBLNEjIx1KS7PHuvmARQKTu/view?usp=sharing).

-Or you can quickly deploy InjecGuard released on [Huggingface](https://huggingface.co/leolee99/InjecGuard) using transformers API by excuting:
+Or you can quickly deploy PIGuard released on [Huggingface](https://huggingface.co/leolee99/InjecGuard) using transformers API by excuting:

 ```
 from transformers import AutoModelForSequenceClassification, AutoTokenizer, pipeline